You can create, update and delete campaigns using the fields in Campaigns.

 The default value.
 Should be used if your goal is to generate traffic to your web pages.
 This objective supports CPC pricing type for both mobile search and native ads campaigns.

-Use this objective if your goal is to drive people to buy products on your website.
-This objective supports CPC pricing type and SEARCH campaigns only.

 Use this objective if your goal is to increase brand awareness.
-This objective supports CPM pricing type.
+This objective supports CPM or CPV pricing type.

+Use this objective if your goal is to generate email ad opens.
+This objective supports the CPC or CPV pricing type and NATIVE campaigns only.

 Use this objective if your goal is to generate an app install.
 This objective supports CPC pricing type and NATIVE campaigns only.